exoplatform/exo-documentation/docs/Administration.rst

 |image308|

-The "Manage spaces" tab is viewable by the group of users defined in the :ref:`Permissions tab <AdministratingSpaces.Permissions>` by the "Manage spaces" permission.
+The "Manage spaces" tab can be seen by users belonging to any listed in :ref:`Permissions tab <AdministratingSpaces.Permissions>` by the "Manage spaces" permission.
 Users with this permission are allowed to edit or delete any space in the platform.